araobp/nlan/DATABASE.md

 ##Conclusion

 - ovsdb just to fetch a port number of VXLAN tunnel (read-only).
-- use etcd instead of ovsdb.
+- run etcd on the master
-- run etcd on both master and agents
+- develop a very simple db and save a snapshot (no commit-logs) onto a flat-file (protobuf or JSON format), run the db on the agents
 - use gRPC for CRUD and RPC

 ###Schema generation